swan-io/docs/MIGRATION-MANIFEST.md

 - **Model facts squatting on operational pages** move to the owning concept or hub: `versioning` → memberships hub; `remove-identification` → permissions; "Company accounts"/"Unlimited memberships" → memberships hub.
 - **Ops-guide candidate:** a single-path API guide whose task also exists in the Dashboard → `git mv` to `<task>/using-the-api.mdx`, add the chooser as `<task>/index.mdx` (legacy URL resolves to the chooser — no redirect, §2), add `from-the-dashboard.mdx`, flip the sidebar entry to a `cat(...)`.
 Precedent (Users): export, deactivate.
 - **Reframed pages keep their slug**; titles name the precise API object (invitation **notification**, not invitation).
 Precedent: `resend-invitation`.
+- **Grab-bag dissolution:** a "tasks" page that is several legacy pages merged behind anchors (redirects.js targeting `page#anchor` is the tell) dissolves back into one leaf per task; tail-pointer sections (a one-liner linking to a dedicated chooser) are dropped, sandbox sections move to the domain `sandbox/` folder, and each legacy redirect repoints DIRECTLY at its new leaf (no chaining through the dead page).
+The dead URL needs no redirect if it never shipped to live.
+Precedent: `onboarding/account-holder-tasks` → `guides/account-holders/{add-account,get-verification-status,request-first-transfer}` + `sandbox/account-holders` + export chooser moved to `account-holders/export/` (13 August 2026).

 ### Misplacement detectors
 - **Link-graph inversion:** if the concept that OWNS a fact links out "for all details" to a page that doesn't own it, the content is on the wrong page.
 Precedent: Limited-account transfer restrictions lived on `first-transfer`; moved to `type-and-level`.